Mortgage Registration Services in Dubai

 Individual Applicants

-A bank letter, three certified mortgage contracts, E.NOC, and a valid ID or passport copy.
+A bank letter, three certified mortgage contracts, Emirates ID or passport for non-residents, and an E.NOC from the developer for off-plan properties.

 Individual Establishments

-A trade licence, the owner’s Emirates ID or passport, and a notarised power of attorney, if required.
+A trade licence, the owner’s Emirates ID or passport copy, and a notarised power of attorney if a representative is acting on behalf of the establishment.

 Limited Liability Companies

-A trade licence, job title certificate, MOA with annexes, and board resolution or power of attorney.
+A trade licence with parties and lineage page, a job title certificate, Memorandum of Association with annexes, and a board resolution or power of attorney.

 Bank Submissions